-- 3.2.1 A number of consultations have informed the preparation of this study, along with ongoing liaison with the Business, Innovation & Skills section of the Committee for Economic Development. - 3.2.2 On the 25th of November 2020, the Planning Service together with Business, Innovation & Skills hosted a workshop with representatives from commercial agents and commercial organisations on Island, to gain qualitative feedback on the office quality audit and the performance and effectiveness of the IDP policies relating to the office, industry and storage/distribution sectors.
+- 3.2.1 A number of consultations have informed the preparation of this study, along with ongoing liaison with the Business, Innovation & Skills section of the Committee for Economic Development. - 3.2.2 The last workshop with stakeholders was held in 2020.
+The Planning Service together with Business, Innovation & Skills hosted a workshop in 2020 with representatives from commercial agents and commercial organisations on Island, to gain qualitative feedback on the office quality audit and the performance and effectiveness of the IDP policies relating to the office, industry and storage/distribution sectors.
 The workshop examined the results of the draft office quality audit to reach a consensus on the definitions of prime, secondary and tertiary office accommodation and the current office portfolio.